Module 5

 Rising

-Yes/No questions · Polite requests · Lists (except final item)
+Yes/No questions · Polite requests · Lists (all items except the last one)

 "Did she leave?" — yes/no question